VeronicaLourens/hangman/README.md

 ## Existing Features

 The game is built using Python and runs in Heroku.
 The Hangman game is to guess a random number chosen by the computer between 0 and 50.
+User has maximum 7 attempts to guess.

 ### Start Screen
   It displays a welcoming message, a human graphic, game info on the start screen.
 It asks user to decide if user would like to play or not.